 To remain aware of developments in the field, Ms. Zumo has maintained her involvement with a number of organizations.
 To wit, she has been a member of the Wyoming Education Association, the National Education Association and the Cheyenne Teachers Education Association, as well as a former state representative of the National Association of Biology Teachers.
 She has also been affiliated with the National Forum of Greek Orthodox Musicians, the American Association of University Women, the Laramie County Historical Society and the Denver chapter of the Ladies Philoptochos Society, where she served in various roles including as the president.

-Ms. Zumo was the recipient of several Distinguished Service Awards, including from the Saint Constantine and Saint Helen Orthodox Churches in 1979, for her work as a choir director by Archbishop Iakovas in New York in 1988 and for her work as a choir director by Patriarch Athenagoras in 2006.
-Likewise, she has the recipient of the Nicholas G. Cledon Scholarship Award.
+Ms. Zumo was the recipient of several Distinguished Service Awards, including from the Saint Constantine and Saint Helen Orthodox Churches in 1979, for her work as a choir director by Archbishop Iakovas in New York in 1988 and for her work as a choir director in 2006.
+She received the Patriarch Athenagoras Award from Metropolitan Isaiah.
+She also served her church on the local, metropolitan — she was president of the Metropolis of Denver Philoptochos — and national levels.
 An exceptional Marquis listee, Ms. Zumo has been featured in several editions of Who’s Who in America, Who’s Who in Medicine and Healthcare, Who’s Who in Science and Engineering, and Who’s Who of American Women.
 Enjoying her retirement, she takes great pleasure in reading, walking, listening to music and golfing in her spare time.
 She and her late husband, Charles Vincent, are the proud parents of a son, Thomas, as well as grandparents to grandsons Christopher and Jacob.